 - If married, they must be married according to the laws of the Catholic Church.

-- If a St. Mary’s parishioner, Fr.
-Leo must approve; if they are from out of town, a letter is needed from their pastor stating that they are a parishioner in good standing.
+- If not a St. Mary’s parishioner a letter is needed from their pastor stating that they are a parishioner in good standing.

 Sponsors for Baptism should be persons who will support you in raising your child in the Catholic faith.
 Their lives should be an example of faith and service.
 They are encouraged and welcomed to attend a Baptismal class.
 Ordinarily, there are two godparents for a child; however only one is necessary.
 If you only have one godparent, a second baptized believing Christian person who has never belonged to the Catholic Church but who is a good disciple of Christ may serve as a Christian witness along with the Catholic godparent.